Frequently Asked Questions About Christianity, Answered Honestly!

-1. Through family, it denotes a physical family life span (generation) or time period.
+1. Through kin or family, it denotes a particular member's patriarchal life span (generation) or related time period.

-2. Through family, it denotes a physical family's ancestry, posterity, lineage or genealogy.
+2. Through kin or family, it denotes a physical family's ancestry, posterity, lineage or genealogy.

-3. Through family, it denotes a spiritual family ancestry, a kindred of Satan or evil.
+3. Through kin or family, it denotes a spiritual family ancestry, as a kindred of Satan or evil.

-4. Through family, it denotes the spiritual family ancestry, a kindred of Christ or righteousness.
+4. Through kin or family, it denotes a spiritual family ancestry, as a kindred of Christ or righteousness.

-These are four related, yet very distinct and Biblically justifiable applications of this word.
+These are four related and yet very distinct and Biblically justifiable applications of this word.
 The word translated generation is unambiguously used in the Bible in all these contexts.
 Even most of those holding to a Praeterit Eschatology will not deny this fact.

-Another point that is worthy of note is that Scripture has always dated itself by Patriarch or founding father figures.
+Another point that is worthy of note is that Scripture has always dated itself by Patriarchs or founding father figures.
 Even to this day we date this way (probably without even giving it much thought).
 Whenever someone says that this is the year 1999, they are dating (though not accurately) by our Patriarch reference, Christ.
 In other words, we are saying that we are living 1,999 years after the birth of Christ (AD, anno domini, or the year of our Lord).
-He is the Patriarch reference by which most of the civilized world dates today.
+He is the Patriarch reference by which a large part of the civilized world dates today.
 This is a biblical historical practice that dates back to the very beginning, and is explained in depth in my paper on the "The Biblical Timeline of Creation."
-The point here being, the year we use is really a Patriarch Family reference.
+My point here being, the year we use is really a Patriarch family or generation reference.

-There are actually three words that are translated "generation" in the New Testament.
+Moreover, there are actually three words that are translated "generation" in the New Testament.
 They are [gennema], [genos] and [genea].
-The root of all three refer to family or kindred, and by extension it can also mean the period of a family line, or even a Patriarch's offspring.
-For example, if we were to declare that something occurred in the 4th generation, we would be telling you that it happened in the family period of the 4th Patriarch child.
+The root of all three refer back to family or kindred, and by extension it can also mean the period of a family line, or even a Patriarch's offspring.
+For example, if we were to declare that something occurred in the 4th generation, we would be saying that it happened in the family period of the 4th Patriarch child.
 So it would be illustrating a particular family relationship removed by three from the original Patriarch reference.
 Understanding this principle, we can see how God unambiguously uses the word genea or generation in Scripture to signify not only the Spiritual family of God, but also the spiritual family of His adversary, the Devil.
-These are two families, people of two contrasting and distinct seeds.
-Even as God Himself spoke of them in the Garden of Eden and the enmity between them.
+These are two families are people of two contrasting and distinct seeds.
+Even as God Himself spoke of them in the Garden of Eden, and the enmity He declared would be between them.
 The children of God and children of the Devil are two diverse and distinct generations or families from these two seeds.
 The family of God extends all the way back to the beginning.
-And likewise, the family of Satan extends to the same period, illustrated in the episode of Abel and Cain.
-The way that the Word of God uses the phrase, the Generation of evil, makes it synonymous with the children (or family) of the Devil.
+Likewise, the family of Satan extends to the same period, illustrated vividly in the episode of Abel and Cain.
+The way that the word of God uses the phrase "the Generation of evil", makes it synonymous with the children (or family) of the Devil.
 It does not refer only to an immediate present day family group.
 The Generation of evil refers to all the seed of the Serpent throughout time, who are of that family by their Patriarchal relationship to the spirit of Satan.
 Just as the children of God refer to the whole family of God, which are a chosen generation, [genos] or family (1st Peter 2:9) extending throughout time.
-It's not just people who happen to be living at the time in which the phrase was written.
+So it's not just people who happen to be living at the time in which the phrase was written.
 God uses these family relationships to illustrate those who are of the same spiritual kinship. e.g.:

 Once again we see that Christ is clearly explaining the divine truth that they were the kindred, seed or children of the Devil.
 They were part of a particular spiritual family group relationship and that is why Christ identifies their father as the Devil.
-So we see that Satan is the spiritual Patriarch reference for this generation or family of evil.
-Indeed, Satan has had many children throughout time, not merely these whom Christ was speaking to in the immediate context.
+Satan is the spiritual Patriarch reference for the whole generation or family of evil.
+Clearly, Satan has had many children throughout time, not merely these whom Christ was speaking to in this immediate context.
 All those under Satan's spiritual control are the generation or family of evil which has existed from the beginning.
 In Biblical terms, they are the spiritual offspring (generation) of their Patriarch reference, which is that old Serpent the Devil and Satan.
-Just as when Christ speaks of the generation of vipers, He is identifying that seed, these children, that family group who serve their father Satan.
+Just as when Christ speaks of the people as a generation of vipers, He is identifying that seed, these children, that family group, as a people who serve their father Satan.
 He is not talking about everyone in that physical generation or time period.
-Nor were all living in that physical (generation) time span that generation Christ spoke of.
-Nor could they be, since they all were not children of Satan or evil.
+Nor were all living in that physical (generation) time span, this generation Christ spoke of.
+Nor could they be, since they all were not children of Satan or of evil.

 - "Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it."

 How can a [gennema] (meaning offspring or family) of vipers, the children of the serpent, speak good things, when they speak from their heart, which is full of evil.
 This family (translated generation) that Christ references is the seed of the serpent, children of vipers.
-That clearly cannot be the physical generation alive at that time, which consists of the Apostles, John the Baptist, Mary, Elizabeth, or any of the true church of that period.
+That clearly cannot be all the physical generation alive at that time, which consists of the Apostles, John the Baptist, Mary, Elizabeth, or any of the true church of that period.
 They cannot commit the unforgivable sin of blaspheming the Holy Ghost.
-Of necessity it has to be only the unregenerate 'family' of the Viper Satan.
+Of necessity it has to be only the unregenerate 'family' of the viper Satan.
 Not the whole generation living at that time, but He spoke of the family of Satan who cannot escape the damnation of Hell.
 Therefore, when Christ calls them the [gennema] of vipers, he is not referring to all those people of that time (as many often understand generation to to mean), but he is speaking only of the seed of the serpent, Satan.
-It is a family (generation) of evil that cannot escape the damnation of Hell.
-Satan was their spiritual Patriarch father.
+It is a family or generation of evil that cannot escape judgment, and Satan was their spiritual Patriarch father.

 - "And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.